Neste Rally Finland

 - University town of Jyväskylä is the hub of everything and Paviljonki service park in the centre draws huge crowds.

-- Rally starts on Thursday evening with Harju street stage in Jyväskylä while Friday’s route heads west towards Keuruu, for classic forest challenges including Mökkiperä and Jukojärvi.
+- Rally starts on Thursday evening with Harju street stage in the town.

-- Saturday will take the crews south to the Jämsä region and the legendary Ouninpohja – the rally’s signature stage.
+- Saturday routes competitors south to Jämsä and the legendary Ouninpohja – Finland’s signature stage.
+Same tests as 2016, but mostly driven in the opposite direction.

 - A mix of hard, wide roads with narrower more technical sections.